aws-samples/eks-workshop-developers/website/docs/python/introduction/environment-setup.md

   <TabItem value="AWS Workshop Studio" label="AWS Workshop Studio" default>

-If you are attending an AWS hosted event, you will have access to an AWS account in AWS Workshop Studio, where the infrastructure needed to complete this workshop have been pre-provisioned.
-The goal of this section is to complete the configuration of enviroment variables that will allow you to run commands in Vistual Studio terminal.
+If you are attending an AWS hosted event, you will have access to a new AWS account in AWS Workshop Studio.
+You will use this AWS account to run the labs in this workshop.
+The account is destroyed when the AWS event is finished.

+There is a Visual Studio enviroment running on top of an EC2 instance that has been already bootstrapped.
+To run the workshop, you will connect to this Visual Studio environment and execute commands in the Visual Studio terminal.

 ## Prerequisites